elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 ## Update Messages

-In our Update section, we want to define the different type of actions our users can perform.
-We do this by creating a new type for our messages:
+In our update section, we want to define the different type of actions our users can perform.
+We do this by creating a new type for our messages above the `update` function:

 ```elm
 type Msg = DisplayGamesList | HideGamesList